cryfreak20/RT-Survival-Guides/README.md

 [Web App Pentesting Survival Guide](Guides/WAPSG.pdf)

 ## References:
-In the guides, references are made to the repo's and sometimes blogs were you can find the discribed tools and techniques.
+In the documents, references are made to the repo's and sometimes blogs were you can find the discribed tools and techniques.